Munnerlyn Formula

 The actual ablation depth and surface shape will be slightly different from the theoretical Munnerlyn formula.
 Many factors must be taken into account at the time of the surgery.
-The sex, age, and race of the patient, and such things as the barometric pressure and ambient humidity will change slightly the required ablation.
+The sex, age, and race of the patient, and such things as the barometric pressure and ambient humidity, will slightly change the required ablation.

 The formula was derived based on creating a theoretical lenticular surface in a polymethylmethacrylate (PMMA) model, and modified by testing on in vivo animal tissue.